USEPA/USEEIO_API/doc/data_format.md

         +-------+
 ```

-A related `A_d` matrix will provide direct sector inputs per dollar output that are only from the US.
+The related `A_d` matrix provide direct sector inputs per dollar output that are only from the US.

 The satellite matrix `B` is a `flow x sector` matrix and contains in
-each column `i` the amounts of emissions, resources,and wastes - given in the reference
+each column `i` the amount of a flow given in the reference
-units of the respective flows per 1 USD output from sector `i`:
+units of the respective flow per 1 USD output from sector `i`:

 ```
        sectors